 Never use the default “admin” or similar username.
 Always change it to something that is random and/or difficult to guess.

-It’s a simple yet effective way to add another layer of security to your site.
+It’s a simple yet effective way to add another layer of security

 Using a difficult to guess username is like having two passwords for your account.
 I think this is a good way to add more protection, especially for admin-level accounts.